lineality/rust_compile_optimizations_cheatsheet/README.md

 cargo build --profile release-performance
 ```

-# example optmizing for runtime speed using the binary:
+# example optimizing for runtime speed using the binary:
 #### To be put in the cargo.toml file...
 ```toml
 [profile.release-performance]